zkoss/keikai-blog/blog/_posts/2018-10-02-workflow-app.markdown

 With Keikai `Range` API, you can populate business data from the database into sheets.
 It also allows you to retrieve what user input into the sheet in your preferred way.

 ## Apply business rules on form workflow
-By adding event listeners on cells and buttons, you can apply your business rules implemented by Java to the whole workflow.
+By adding event listeners on cells, you can apply your business rules implemented by Java to the whole workflow.

-# Source Code
-The complete source code in this article is available at [Github](https://github.com/keikai/keikai-tutorial).

 # I Welcome Your Feedback
 I have demonstrated how you can build a workflow application with Keikai.
 Feel free to tell us what other applications we can show you.